valsworthen/random/deeplearning_ami_setup.md

 sudo apt-get install libglu1-mesa libxi-dev libxmu-dev -y
 ```
 ### Install the nvidia driver for your gpu.
-You may find the link on the Nvidia website.
+You may find the link for the correct driver on [the Nvidia website](http://www.nvidia.fr/Download/index.aspx).
 ```bash
 wget LINK/TO/DRIVER